Iole: Heracles' love for Iole leads to his death

-The hero plundered Oechalia and overthrew its walls while Iole threw herself down from the high city wall to escape.
-It turned out that the garment she was wearing opened up and acted like a parachute which ensured her soft and safe descent.
-Heracles captured and took Iole unwillingly as captive.
-His wife, Deianira, did not like Iole to become Heracles' concubine but she forebore to object and tolerated it temporarily.
+The hero plundered Oechalia and overthrew its walls, while Iole threw herself down from the high city wall to escape.
+It turned out that the garment she was wearing opened up and acted like a parachute, which ensured her soft and safe descent.
+Heracles took Iole as a captive.
+His wife, Deianira, did not want Iole to become Heracles' concubine but she forbore to object and tolerated it temporarily.

 Deianira feared she would lose Heracles to the younger and more beautiful Iole.
 Years earlier, the centaur Nessus had ferried her across the river Evenus and attempted to rape her when they were on the other side.
 Heracles saved her from Nessus by shooting him with poisoned arrows.
-She had kept some of Nessus' blood for the centaur told her in his dying breath that if she were to give Heracles a cloak (chiton) soaked in his blood, it would be a love charm.
-Deianira, being concerned by Heracles' infidelity, believed Nessus’ lie that Heracles would no longer desire any other woman after he was under the spell of the love philter.
-This seemed like the perfect solution to her problem of reclaiming her husband's love from Iole, the foreign concubine.
-The cloak was delivered to Heracles and when he put it on the poison went into his body.
-Deianira had unwittingly poisoned her husband with this purported love potion because of her sadness over her husband's unfaithfulness.
-Upon realizing the mistake she had made, Deianira then killed herself.
-Because of his love for his concubine Iole, Heracles asked his eldest son, Hyllus to marry her so that she would be well taken care of.
+She had kept some of Nessus' blood, for the centaur told her, with his dying breath, that if she were to give Heracles a cloak (chiton) soaked in his blood, it would be a love charm.
+Deianira, concerned by Heracles' infidelity, believed Nessus' lie that Heracles would no longer desire any other woman after he was under the spell of the love philter.
+This seemed like the solution to her problem of reclaiming her husband's love from Iole, the foreign concubine.
+The cloak was delivered to Heracles and, when he put it on, the poison went into his body.
+Deianira had unwittingly poisoned her husband with this purported love potion.
+Upon realizing the mistake she had made, Deianira killed herself.
+Because of his love for Iole, Heracles asked his eldest son Hyllus to marry her so that she would be well taken care of.
 Iole and Hyllus had a son called Cleodaeus, and also three daughters, Evaechme, Aristaechme, and Hyllis.

 Versions of the tale

 Ovid's account

 Ovid's version of this story (Heroides 9) has Heracles under the erotic control of Iole.
 She specifically has Heracles wear women's clothing and perform women's work.
-Heracles at this time all the while is bragging about his heroic deeds.
+Heracles, all the while, is bragging about his heroic deeds.
 However, Deianira reminds him how he is dressed in feminine attire and Iole is wearing his clothing while carrying his club.
 Deianira ultimately urges silence from him.
 The same version shows the disgrace and shame of Heracles, who was once a strong warrior fighter, outwitted by Iole in being made to do effeminate acts.
 In this skillful crafty manner, she had avenged her father's death.